hermetica-fi/granite-liq-bot/DESIGN.md

 - Updating collateral data into the `borrower_collaterals` table

 This process runs **only** for users with check sync activated.

+#### Check Sync

+Check sync is a flag-based mechanism that marks specific users (borrowers) for a full borrower state refresh.

+When a user is marked for check sync:

+- The `borrower-sync` worker fetches their latest position and collateral data from the chain.
+- The `health-sync` worker recalculates their health metrics (ltv, risk, max repay, etc.).

+This mechanism ensures that users affected by a recent liquidation attempt or on-chain event are re-synced before the next liquidation decision is made.

 ### ⚙️ market-sync worker